 Serve it right away so everyone can marvel at the height achieved, before it deflates.
 It doesn’t last long!

 - 1 tablespoon powdered sugar

-- In a medium bowl, whisk together the eggs and milk, then whisk in flour, sugar, salt, and cinnamon until combined.
+In a medium bowl, whisk together the eggs and milk, then whisk in the flour, sugar, and salt until combined.

-- Melt butter in a 10-inch cast-iron skillet over medium-high heat.
-Add egg mixture and sprinkle the blackberries on top; transfer to the oven.
+Melt butter in a 10-inch cast-iron skillet over medium-high heat.
+Add egg mixture; transfer to the oven.

-- Bake until pancake is puffed up in the center and the edges are golden brown and crispy, about 15 to 20 minutes (mine took 17 minutes.)
+Bake until pancake is puffed up in the center and the edges are golden brown and crispy, about 15.

-- Remove from oven (careful! handle will be hot!) and sprinkle the pancake with the lemon juice and then dust with powdered sugar.
+Remove from oven (careful! handle will be hot!) and sprinkle the pancake with some cinnamon and sugar.

 • Cinnamon and sugar not your thing?
 You can sprinkle some powdered sugar on top instead.
 Or serve with jam.
 Another option is to add some fruit - sprinkle some blackberries or blueberries on top before placing in the oven.
 Delish!